-You can grab pizza, pasta, and salad here, but most folks come to El Laurel for just one thing: the empanadas.
+You can grab pizza, pasta, and salads here, but most folks come to El Laurel for just one thing: the empanadas.
 Mix and match among 15 different varieties priced at just 2.20 euros (about $2.50) each.
-The flavor combinations are far from typical: There’s the Negrita, black pastry made with cuttlefish ink and stuffed with cuttlefish, tomato, mozzarella, and basil; and the Yello, its carrot-flavored dough filled with plums, bacon, mozzarella, and almonds.
+The flavor combinations are far from typical: There’s the Negrita, black pastry made with cuttlefish ink and stuffed with cuttlefish, tomatoes, mozzarella, and basil; and the Yello, its carrot-flavored dough filled with plums, bacon, mozzarella, and almonds.
 Meat lovers will dig the Dino, a spicy blend of diced veal, onion, sweet potato, and chili pepper.
-And for dessert, there’s La Dulce, with apple, brown sugar, cinnamon, raisins, nuts, quince, and red wine.
+And for dessert, there’s La Dulce, with apples, brown sugar, cinnamon, raisins, nuts, quince, and red wine.
 Movie posters line the bright red walls, a nod to the Renoir Floridablanca movie theater right across the street.